burningglass/registrationgui/README.md

 `netstat -a | grep 8881`<br/>
 `netstat -a | grep 8882`

-Traffic to each port will be routed inwardly to Nginx instances (nginx will be listening on port 443 inside the container)
+Traffic to each port will be routed inwardly to Nginx instances (nginx will be listening on port 443 inside each container)

 ### 7.10 Terminal into each container

+The following opens an terminal to each container:

+docker exec -it <container name> /bin/bash

-The following works against each container because they were started with the -i switch:
+...because the docker containers were started with the -i switch

-`docker exec -it <container name> /bin/bash`

-Note. `-i -t` in the `docker run` above allocated a pseudo-TTY connected to the container’s stdin (pseudo-TTY: a device that has the functions of a physical terminal without actually being one; created by terminal emulators such as xterm)
+Note. -it (docker run switch) allocates a pseudo-TTY connected to a container’s stdin

+pseudo-TTY: A device with functions of a physical terminal without actually being one.
+Created by terminal emulators sucas xterm

 Now whilst inside the container filesystem: